Corporate Compliance & Code of Conduct

 If you observe or suspect that false claims are being submitted or have knowledge of a prohibited practice, you must immediately report the situation to a supervisor and the Compliance Officer, or call the Compliance Hotline.

 Failure to report a known prohibited practice may subject you to disciplinary action up to and including termination.

 Referrals and Kickbacks

 Resident referrals are accepted based solely on the clinical needs and our ability to provide the services.
-Porter Hills never solicits, accepts offers, or gives anything of value in exchange for resident referrals or in exchange for purchasing or ordering any good or service for which payment is made by a federal health care program.
+UMRC & PH never solicits, accepts offers, or gives anything of value in exchange for resident referrals or in exchange for purchasing or ordering any good or service for which payment is made by a federal health care program.
 Anything of value includes any item or service of value including cash, goods, supplies, gifts, “freebies,” improper discounts or bribes.

-- Verify all business arrangements with physicians or other healthcare providers or vendors in a written document; and
+- Verify all business arrangements with physicians or other healthcare providers or vendors in a written document that is fair market value and compliant with applicable state and federal laws; and

 - Comply with all state and federal regulations when arranging referrals to physician-owned businesses or other healthcare providers.

 You cannot request, accept, offer, or give any item or service that is intended to influence – or even appears to influence – the referral, solicitation, or provision of healthcare service paid for by any private or commercial healthcare payer or federal or state healthcare program, including Medicare and Medicaid, or other providers.